 Fair Labor: In addition, look for underwear made under the fair trade system, to guarantee that workers earned a living wage in sweatshop-free factories.
 For undies made at home, you can’t go wrong with a deep green company—like those certified by Green America—that keeps its manufacturing in the US and is transparent about the location of its factories.

 Buy Green: Finding underwear that is good for the body as well as the Earth is just as easy as buying conventional underwear.
 But with organic and sustainable underwear, you’ll have a much better idea how and where your undergarments are made, what the people who made them were exposed to, and what you are putting on their bodies.
 And, as an added bonus, underwear made from 100 percent certified organic natural fibers like cotton or hemp is biodegradable, so worn-out pairs can go in the compost pile rather than in the trash.

-Visit greenpages.org to search for companies that offer eco-friendly undies and are members of Green America’s Green Business Network.
+Visit greenpages.org to search for companies that offer eco-friendly and organic underwear and are members of Green America’s Green Business Network.